 Prior to joining the Sorbonne in 2008, I was director of the Maison Française d’Oxford, a French-funded research centre in the Humanities associated with the University of Oxford, where I coordinated a number of research projects and supervised resident doctoral students in the humanities.

-I have been director of Doctoral Studies for Modern Languages (230 registered PhDs) in the Sorbonne since 2011 and have held a number of administrative appointments, including currently chair of the Finance & Strategy Committee of the Voltaire Foundation, University of Oxford.
+I was director of Doctoral Studies for Modern Languages (230 registered PhDs) in the Sorbonne between 2011 and 2018, am currently director of the research centre in Anglophone literatures, VALE, and have held a number of administrative appointments, including chair of the Finance & Strategy Committee of the Voltaire Foundation, University of Oxford.
 I was previously Senior Lecturer in English Linguistics at the University of Paris-Nanterre, and Professor of English Literature at the University of Paris-Diderot.

 I served as French cultural attaché in the French Embassy in Syria, some years before the disintegration of the country.